 Face to face, telephone, email, instant messaging or webcam counselling

 Coping with the death of a pet (also increasingly known as a ‘companion animal’*), may bring other challenges not experienced with the death of a human.
 When a human dies, societies have a way of dealing with the death.
-This might include factors such as:
+This might include:

 - how long it is expected that someone will publicly grieve

 - how to remember the person – eg. gravestone

 In addition, whilst we might feel uncomfortable being around someone who is bereaved from the death of a person, we do tend to expect (and allow) someone who is bereaved to be upset and to grieve for awhile after experiencing a death.